Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/products-and-services.md

 #### Enterprise Client Path:
 1. Initial engagement with CheckMet for attendance management
 2. Expansion to custom software development for related business processes
-3. Implementation of SkyMirror Academy programs for employee upskilling
+3. Implementation of Skymirror Academy programs for employee upskilling
 4. Adoption of technology transfer methodologies for global operations

 #### Educational Institution Path:
-1. Implementation of SkyMirror Academy curriculum
+1. Implementation of Skymirror Academy curriculum
 2. Adoption of CheckMet for campus attendance management
 3. Development of custom software solutions for administrative processes
 4. Establishment as a technology transfer hub for the broader community

 #### Emerging Market Path:
 1. Technology transfer engagement to establish local capabilities
-2. SkyMirror Academy implementation to develop local talent
+2. Skymirror Academy implementation to develop local talent
 3. Deployment of adapted CheckMet solutions for local enterprises
 4. Development of market-specific software applications